Commercial Real Estate Agent vs Broker vs Realtor: What’s The Difference?

 When considering buying or selling commercial property, deciding whom to partner with is essential.
 While there are wonderful and skilled professionals at each level of a commercial real estate agent, broker, or realtor, it is critical to know what the professional can offer according to your specific needs.

 If you want to buy or sell commercial real estate in Columbus, Ohio (or the surrounding region), dig deeper than simply typing “commercial real estate agent near me,” “commercial real estate brokers near me,” or “commercial realtors near me” into the search engine.
-With nearly 85 years of industry expertise, The Robert Weiler Company is prepared to offer an outstanding team of skilled commercial real estate professionals: commercial real estate agents, brokers, and realtors.
+With over 86 years of industry expertise, The Robert Weiler Company is prepared to offer an outstanding team of skilled commercial real estate professionals: commercial real estate agents, brokers, and realtors.
 Our commercial brokerage firm can help commercial real estate buyers, sellers, investors, and developers with an unparalleled solution for uncovering the perfect deal that meets your needs.

 Are you ready to start looking for your next commercial real estate investment?
 Or are you prepared to get your commercial listing out on the market?
 Call a commercial real estate agent in our office at 614-221-4286 or email us at brokerage@rweiler.com.